rohithbaggu56-dot/SOC-Incident-Investigation-Splunk/README.md

 Over multiple weeks, the lab collected authentic attack telemetry from external systems attempting unauthorized authentication against exposed RDP services.

+## Disclaimer

+This project was conducted in a controlled home lab environment for educational and defensive security purposes only.

 ---
+## Lab Architecture

+- Windows Server 2022 VM exposed to internet
+- Splunk Enterprise used for log ingestion and analysis
+- Windows Security Event Logs forwarded to Splunk
+- Azure NSG rules used for containment
+- VirusTotal used for threat intelligence enrichment

 # Environment